 Be aware of your character and how you might be handling life.
 In other words, your sense of “I-ness” should be focussed.
 Then, consider yourself an observing witness.
-This will assist you in becoming more familiar with and tune with your feelings.
+This will assist you in becoming more familiar with and in tune with your feelings.

-10. Reflect on Your Practice
+10. Reflect On Your Practice

 When you end, think about how you feel and what you were able to tap into during your session.
 Then, think about how you can obtain the peace or joy you might feel in daily life, whether good or bad.
 Take your time with your practice.
 Then, take a few minutes to transition back into the waking state of life.

 In conclusion, Yoga Nidra is a powerful practice that promotes relaxation, reduces stress, and provides numerous benefits for the mind and body.
 By entering a half-conscious state between awake and asleep, guided meditation helps calm the autonomic nervous system and induce deep rest.
 For the regular practice of Yoga Nidra and improved physical health, you need the guidance of qualified instructors like Maa Yoga Ashram.
 Maa Yoga Ashram is a renowned yoga center in Rishikesh, India that offers comprehensive yoga teacher training courses and specializes in teaching Yoga Nidra.
 It helps reduce stress, relax the mind and body, and decrease reliance on pain medication.
 It also allows individuals to disconnect from worldly distractions and enjoy quality “me-time.”